 This spring soup has a wonderful creaminess and tang from Greek yogurt, and a nice, bright note from lemon juice.
 The homemade croutons are a snap.

-- 1 Tbsp fresh lemon juice, or more to taste
+fresh lemon juice1 Tbsp, or more to taste

 - Trim asparagus and cut into 2-inch pieces; set aside.